Engineering: Electronics (4 ECTS)

 Visualize and measure voltages in analog circuits (oscilloscope, multimeter).

-Identify the function of simple analog circuits based on their electrical schematics.
+Identify the function of simple analog circuits based on their circuit diagrams.

 Understand basic logic gates and the adder.